-The CPU core panics if any of the following conditions is met:
+Follow the interrupt handling procedure with exception code 26 (unhandleable exception) if any of the following conditions is met:

-- The ceh register does not contain a capability. - The capability in ceh is invalid (valid = 0). - The capability in ceh is not a sealed capability (type != 4).
+- The ceh register does not contain a capability. - The capability in ceh is invalid (valid = 0). - The capability in ceh is not a sealed (type != 4), linear (type != 0), or non-linear capability (type != 1).